Perfect Black Beans From Scratch: The Ultimate Guide to Cooking Dried Black Turtle Beans

 Do you need to soak beans before cooking them?

 The answer is no if you cook black beans in the oven.
 Some cooks claim that the oven method is better than soaking because the beans become very creamy and tasty and these cooks say they would never boil black beans again after using the oven method.
-Baking does not risk removing some valuable nutrients that boiling likely does.
+Baking does not risk removing some valuable nutrients, which boiling likely does.

 Black beans – the oven method